Internal Medicine Residency Program

 The mission of the Department of Medicine Residency Program is to foster the development of outstanding internists.
 Under the guidance of dedicated faculty who value resident autonomy, residents become skilled in the care of patients in both the inpatient and ambulatory settings.
 Residents learn compassionate team-based care, always mindful of the best evidence to support clinical decisions.
 Guided by a strong sense of altruism, our residents embrace the concepts of life-long learning and teaching.

-The Department of Medicine at the University of North Carolina at Chapel Hill has a distinguished reputation among the top academic departments in the country, leading in research (ranking 7th in the nation for NIH funding), academic scholarship, and patient care.
-Although many of our faculty have leadership positions in national and international organizations and are broadly recognized for their outstanding accomplishments, they work alongside our residents in the outpatient and inpatient settings to fulfill the primary missions of patient care, research, and education.
+Shared respect and open community, not hierarchy: The Department of Medicine at the University of North Carolina at Chapel Hill has a distinguished reputation among the top departments in the country – excelling in research, academic scholarship, education, and patient care.
+Although many of our faculty have leadership positions in national and international organizations and are broadly recognized for their outstanding accomplishments, they work alongside our residents- side by side – with shared goals in the outpatient and inpatient settings.

 Resident autonomy: Our strengths include a philosophy that resident autonomy grows in a clinically challenging yet supportive environment, an emphasis on producing internists who have a solid general foundation via the breadth of clinical expertise, mentoring, and research opportunities provided by our unique subspecialty training experiences, and a culture of respect for resident opinion and involvement.

 Shared values: Many programs speak of “collegiality” – but being collegial is not merely enough in today’s world.
 We strongly believe that collegiality is important but is only the foundation for creating a strong and supportive community.
 A supportive community in which every person can be comfortable in being their individual selves and each person can feel empowered to speak up and contribute is essential to creating a safe and effective learning environment.